Some

 Any is used in questions:

-'Do you have any money?'
+'Do you have

 'Is there any sugar?'